California Highway Patrol: Fallen officers

-Since its inception in 1929, 227 officers have died in the line of duty.
+Since its inception in 1929, 233 officers have died in the line of duty.
 The top three frequent causes of line of duty deaths to date are (in order of cause): Automobile/Motorcycle Accidents, Gunfire, and Vehicular Assault (i.e., struck by drunk driver, reckless driving, or hearing and/or visually impaired drivers).
 1964 was the deadliest year, in which eight officers died in the line of duty; 1970 and 1978 were the second deadliest years, in which seven officers died in the line of duty.

 Mexico Liaison Unit

-The "Mexico Liaison Unit" is a Border Division Unit based in San Diego.
-Since the CHP has no jurisdiction directly in Mexico, officers from the Unit work closely with Mexican authorities to recover stolen vehicles and assist with other law enforcement issues.
+The Mexico Liaison Unit is a Border Division Unit based in San Diego.
+Since the CHP has no jurisdiction directly in Mexico, officers from the Unit work closely with Mexican authorities to recover and find stolen vehicles and assist with other law enforcement issues.
 The purpose of the "Mexico Liaison Unit" is to develop and maintain positive working relations with Mexican authorities in order to: